본문 바로가기

 "Level of Integration Too High to Terminate"

 "Mexico Emerges as Biggest Beneficiary of Trump’s Tariff War...
 Exports to U.S. Up 9%" An analysis has emerged that the unexpected winner in the tariff war launched this year by U.S. President Donald Trump against the world is Mexico.
-Photo by Reuters and Yonhap News Agency
+Photo by Reuters Yonhap News

 "Mexico Emerges as Biggest Beneficiary of Trump’s Tariff War...
 Exports to U.S. Up 9%" Claudia Sheinbaum Pardo, President of Mexico.
 Photo by Reuters Yonhap News

 The United States is set to conduct a regular review of the USMCA in 2026.
-However, Luis de la Calle, a Mexican negotiator who participated in the USMCA talks, told the WSJ, "Given the high level of integration, the cost for the United States to terminate the USMCA would be enormous."
+However, Luis de la Calle, a Mexican negotiator who participated in the USMCA negotiations, told WSJ, "The level of integration is so high that the cost for the U.S. to withdraw from the USMCA would be enormous."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.